predis/predis/README.md

 - Abstraction for Lua scripting (Redis >= 2.6) capable of automatically switching between `EVAL` and `EVALSHA`.
 - Connections to Redis instances are lazily estabilished upon the first call to a command by the client.
 - Ability to connect to Redis using TCP/IP or UNIX domain sockets with support for persistent connections.
-- Ability to use alternative connection classes to use different types of network or protocol backends.
+- Ability to specify alternative connection classes to use different types of network or protocol backends.
 - Flexible system to define and register your own set of commands or server profiles to client instances.